GokhanOzturkIO/SecondWeek-Problems/SecondWeekQuestionsAndAnswers.md

 5. What symbols are used as decimal separators when working with Double and Float variables?
 What should be considered when using these separators?
     When working with Double and Float variables, a dot (.) is used as the decimal separator.
 For example:

     ```kotlin
         val floatNumber: Float = 5.13f
         val doubleNumber: Double = 5.13
     ```

 6. How many digits can Double and Float variables process in the fractional part?
 How do they behave for decimal information exceeding this limit?
 In which scenarios should Float and which scenarios should Double be used?
+    Float numbers perform operations with 6-7 digits of precision in the decimal part, whereas Double numbers perform operations with 15-16 digits of precision in the decimal part.
+If there are decimal digits beyond this limit, they are either rounded or truncated.
+When we require higher precision, using the Double data type would be more appropriate.
+For instance, it can be used in applications involving financial or scientific calculations where precision is crucial.
+On the other hand, the Float data type can be used in applications where lower memory usage and faster calculations are required, such as games or signal processing.

 7. How can you define Decimal, Hexadecimal, and Binary variables in Kotlin?
 8. How are Octal variables defined in Java?
 Can Octal variables be defined in Kotlin?
 9. How is Conventional Notation represented?